Real template preview

 Illustrator CV Example

-Start with Mia Lewis's illustrator structure, then replace the sample process, shipped work, and design outcomes with your own.
+Start with Mia Lewis's structure, then replace the sample illustration, concept, and brand evidence with your own work.

 CV preview